How It Works

 Some anticonvulsant drugs may work

-Pregabalin helps with nerve pain, especially postherpetic neuralgia, diabetic peripheral neuropathy, and fibromyalgia.3
+Pregabalin helps between 3 and 5 out of 10 people who take it for nerve pain, especially postherpetic neuralgia, diabetic peripheral neuropathy, and fibromyalgia.4

-Gabapentin is sometimes used to treat chronic pelvic pain.4
+Gabapentin is sometimes used to treat chronic pelvic pain.5

 Carbamazepine and oxcarbazepine are used to treat chronic